On-site and online assistance

-In the second semester of the academic year 2020-2021, due to the COVID-19 spread, Pedagogical Assistance will be organised exclusively virtually.
-There will be no Pedagogical Assistance missions during this period.
+In the second semester of academic year 2022-2023, Pedagogical Assistance will be provided on-site and/or online.
 Please see below a new training menu with further explanations and a new application form.

-The deadline for sending applications is 6 November (Friday) 2020.
+The deadline for sending applications is 8th of November (Tuesday) 2022.

 Academy of trainers